apache/cloudstack-documentation/source/adminguide/backup_and_recovery.rst

 allowed to perform additional backups nor set the exact time that these backups took place.
 The user might be charged a fix rate for these backups regardless of the size of the backups.

-To use an SLA based backup policy the user adds their instances to the offering/policy.
-The job then runs at its predetermined times and 'includes' the instance when it runs.
-A user can remove the instance from the offering/policy and it will no longer be included in the job when it runs.
+To use an SLA based backup policy the user adds their Instances to the offering/policy.
+The job then runs at its predetermined times and 'includes' the
+Instance when it runs.
+A user can remove the Instance from the offering/policy and it will no longer be included in the job when it runs.

 Adhoc and user scheduled backups follow the same idea as Volume Snapshots, however they leverage the backup solution rather than secondary storage.
-These could likely be billed on backup storage consumed or protected capacity (the full virtual size of the instance(s) being backed up.
+These could likely be billed on backup storage consumed or protected capacity (the full virtual size of the Instance(s) being backed up.

 Adhoc and user scheduled backups are created and managed in the same fashion as Volume Snapshots are.